bluemelov1/KomplRechnernetze/README.md

 - R1: Analyse the functionality of VyOS and NixOS
 - R2: Derive three use cases of VyOS and build the scenarios using NixOS
-- R3: Develop a transformer to convert VyOS configurations to NixOS configurations
+- R3: Develop a generic transformer to convert VyOS configurations to NixOS configurations
 - R4: Assess the advantages and disadvantages of replacing VyOS with NixOS